naveensaigit/project_portal/readme.md

 3) Create virtualenv in python using ``virtualenv venv`` and activate it using ``source venv/bin/activate``
 4) Now install requirements using ``pip install -r requirements.txt``
 5) Now project is ready to run just do ``python manage.py runserver``

-# TODO -:
-1) Duration field , seperate number input and month, year dropdown
-2) Queation field - change it so that putting it blank is possible